Rooftop Films: Summer Series

 Rooftop Films is best known for its Summer Series.
 With an audience of over 30,000 each summer, the Summer Series has become one of the best-attended film events in the United States.
 Screened films often include world premieres and festival award-winners.
 Admission to a screening is almost always $13 or less, and screenings are often followed by open bar after-parties.

 Summer Series events take place at a wide variety of outdoor venues including the roof of the Old American Can Factory in Gowanus, Open Road Rooftop on the Lower East Side, the lawn at Automotive High School in Williamsburg, the roof of El Museo del Barrio, the roof of Brooklyn Technical High School in Fort Greene, and more.
 Past venues have included Governors Island, the roof of Westbeth Artists Community, Fort Greene Park, 210 Cook Street in Bushwick, Solar One on East 23rd Street, a roof within the Brooklyn Navy Yard, Soutpoint Park on Roosevelt Island, and many other spots across the city.

 Musical acts

 Live music precedes almost every Rooftop screening, with many established and up and coming performers appearing each year.
 Past musical acts include TV on the Radio, The Bravery, Sharon Van Etten, Jose Gonzales, The Mountain Goats, Julianna Barwick, Titus Andronicus, Phosphorescent, The Antlers, Teengirl Fantasy, Mutual Benefit, members of Fugazi and Califone, Vic Thrill, Dirty on Purpose, O'Death, and many others.

 Filmmakers' Fund

 Rooftop has enabled the success of many of its alumni through its Filmmakers’ Fund Grants, which provides production or post-production support to independent filmmakers.
 Rooftop earmarks a portion of all ticket sales and submission fees to its Filmmaker's Fund Grant program.
 Filmmakers' Fund Grants have supported award-winnings films such as Beasts of the Southern Wild, Martha Marcy May Marlene, Ain’t Them Bodies Saints, and The Tsunami and the Cherry Blossom.
-Many additional grantees have gone on to have tremendous success at festivals, reaching wide, appreciative audiences.